 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-The internal doors consist of flush timber and timber-glazed style.
-Timber/glazed fixed wall panels are also in place.
+The internal doors consist of flush timber style.
 The facings and skirtings are of flush style.
-The kitchen is fitted with a range of base and wall mounted units having compatible worktops.
+The kitchen is fitted with a range of base and wall mounted units having compatible worktops and integrated appliances.
+A kitchen island is installed.

 Chimney breasts and fireplaces There are no chimney breasts/fireplaces.
 Internal decorations Visually inspected.
-The internal walls and ceilings mostly have a papered and painted finish.
-The internal joinery is finished in paint.
+The internal walls and ceilings have a papered and painted finish.

 Cellars There are no cellars.

-Electricity Accessible parts of the wiring were visually inspected without removing fittings.
+removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Main supply installed.
-The electricity fusebox is located in a hallway cupboard.
-Gas No gas present.
+The electricity consumer unit is located in the hallway cupboard.

+IS No gas present. ---- -----------------

 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Water is connected to the mains.
-The Shower room is fitted with a white suite.
+The WC is fitted with a coloured suite.
+The bathroom is fitted with a white suite.
 A stainless steel sink unit and side drainer are fitted within the kitchen.
-A lagged galvanised metal cold water tank is located within the roof space.
 All visible pipework is made with copper and PVC materials.

 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-Heating is provided by electric off peak storage heaters.
+Most of the downstairs heating is provided by electric radiators.
 These are supplemented by instantaneous electric heaters.
-Hot water is provided by a hot water cylinder, fitted with an electric immersion heater located in the upper landing cupboard.
-Dreinege Dreinere covers etc. were not lifted Drainage Drainage covers etc. were not lifted.
+Hot water is provided by a hot water cylinder, fitted with an electric immersion heater located in the bathroom cupboard.

+Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
 Drainage is connected to the mains sewer.

 Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
 There are smoke alarms installed in the property.
-Legislation by the Scottish Government, which took effect from February 2022, requires residential properties to have a system of inter-linked
+Legislation by the Scottish Government, which took effect from February 2022, requires residential properties to have a system of inter-linked smoke alarms and heat detectors.
+Carbon monoxide detectors are also required where appropriate.
+Purchasers should appraise themselves of the requirements of this legislation, and engage with appropriately accredited contractors to ensure compliance.